I present to you the Boyfriend Hat:

 The Boyfriend Hat

 This pattern is designed and owned by me.
-Hats you knit with this pattern should not be for commercial gain.
-Feel free to use the pattern freely for youself, but please do not distribute this.
-Send others the link to this site if you want to share the pattern.
-Thank you!
+Feel free to use the pattern for personal use, but please do not reprint or distribute this without my permission.

-Row 1 (and every row): *K3, P2; repeat from * until end of round
+Every row until the decreases: *K3, P2; repeat from * until the end of row

 Decreases: